JuliaCloud/AWSCore.jl/src/AWSSDK.GameLift.md

 *   The [AWS command-line interface](http://aws.amazon.com/cli/) (CLI) tool is primarily useful for handling administrative actions, such as setting up and managing Amazon GameLift settings and resources.
 You can use the AWS CLI to manage all of your AWS services.

 *   The [AWS Management Console](https://console.aws.amazon.com/gamelift/home) for Amazon GameLift provides a web interface to manage your Amazon GameLift settings and resources.
-The console includes a dashboard for tracking key resources, includings builds and fleets, and displays usage and performance metrics for your games as customizable graphs.
+The console includes a dashboard for tracking key resources, including builds and fleets, and displays usage and performance metrics for your games as customizable graphs.

 *   Amazon GameLift Local is a tool for testing your game's integration with Amazon GameLift before deploying it on the service.
 This tools supports a subset of key API actions, which can be called from either the AWS CLI or programmatically.
 See [Testing an Integration](http://docs.aws.amazon.com/gamelift/latest/developerguide/integration-testing-local.html).